Diseases & Conditions

 This article addresses pilon fractures — a specific type of fracture that occurs in the lower leg near the ankle.
 To find in-depth information on ankle fractures, please read Ankle Fractures (Broken Ankle).

 A pilon fracture is a type of break that occurs at the bottom of the tibia (shinbone) and involves the weightbearing surface of the ankle joint.
+This type of fracture is also known as a plafond fracture.
 With this type of injury, the other bone in the lower leg, the fibula, is frequently broken as well.

-A pilon fracture typically occurs as the result of a high-energy event, such as a car collision or fall from a height.
+A pilon fracture typically occurs as the result of a high-energy event, such as a motor vehicle collision or fall from a height.
 Pilon fractures are often severe injuries that can permanently affect the ankle joint.

 Pilon is the French word for "pestle" — an instrument used for crushing or pounding.
 In many pilon fractures, the bone may be crushed or split into several pieces due to the high-energy impact that caused the injury.